 Licensor: WIGGINS BAY DOCK OWNERS ASSOCIATION, INC.

-c/o Gulf View Property Management

-2335 9th Street North #505

-Naples, Florida 34103
+Email address:

-Licensee: Name
+Licensee:

-Address

-City, State Zip Code
+Email address:

 In consideration of the covenants herein contained on the part of Licensee to be kept and performed, Licensor hereby grants unto Licensee a license for the use of the Slip described below (the “License”), upon the terms and conditions contained herein:

-1. SLIP.
-Mooring Slip No. ______ (the “Slip”) and a non-exclusive right of use of the docks adjacent and appurtenant thereto (the “Docks”), all as shown on Attachment “A” of that certain Sovereignty Submerged Land Lease No. 110705645 issued by the Board of Trustees of the Internal Improvement Fund of the State of Florida, recorded in OR Book 2574, Page 2722 of the Public Records of Collier County, Florida, and all extensions, renewals and modifications thereof (the “State Lease”).
+SLIP.
+Mooring Slip No. ________ (the “Slip”) and a non-exclusive right of use of the docks adjacent and appurtenant thereto (the “Docks”), all as shown on Attachment “A” of that certain Sovereignty Submerged Land Lease No. 110705645 issued by the Board of Trustees of the Internal Improvement Fund of the State of Florida, recorded in OR Book 2574, Page 2722 of the Public Records of Collier County, Florida, and all extensions, renewals, modifications, and amendments thereof (the “State Lease”).

-2. TERM.
+TERM.
 The Term of this Agreement shall commence on the date hereof and continue for the duration of the State Lease, unless sooner terminated by reason of Licensee’s default.
 Licensor shall make such payments and take such actions as may be necessary to maintain the State Lease in force and to cause the same to be renewed and extended for so long as the State of Florida is willing to extend said Lease.
 Provided, however, that Licensee acknowledges and agrees that Licensor shall have no liability of any kind should the State of Florida fail or refuse to renew the State Lease.

-3. TRANSFER FEE; STATE LEASE PAYMENTS.
-Licensee agrees to pay to Licensor a transfer fee in the amount of $ 0 which is the current fee established by the Licensor’s Board of Directors.
-The transfer fee is intended to reimburse Licensor for its cost and expense incurred in reviewing, approving and facilitating Licensee’s acquisition of this License, by assignment from Daniel Plunkett (“Assignor”).
-Licensee also represents and warrants that the total purchase price or other consideration paid by Licensee to Assignor is $ Sale Price.
-Licensee acknowledges that Florida Administrative Code Section 18-21.001 requires that a percentage of the gross income derived from any agreement or sub-agreement for the sale, rental or other use of the Slip must be paid to Licensor, who must report and transmit such payments upon receipt to the Board of Trustees of the Internal Improvement Fund of the State of Florida.
+TRANSFER FEE; STATE LEASE PAYMENTS.
+Licensee agrees to pay to Licensor a transfer fee in the amount of $500.00 which is the current fee established by the Licensor’s Board of Directors.
+The transfer fee is intended to reimburse Licensor for its cost and expense incurred in reviewing, approving, and facilitating Licensee’s acquisition of this License, by assignment from _________________ (“Assignor”).
+Licensee also represents and warrants that the total purchase price or other consideration paid by Licensee to Assignor is $_____________ Licensee acknowledges that Florida Administrative Code Section 18-21.001 requires that a percentage of the gross income derived from any agreement or sub-agreement for the sale, rental or other use of the Slip must be paid to Licensor, who must report and transmit such payments upon receipt to the Board of Trustees of the Internal Improvement Fund of the State of Florida.
 Licensee agrees that he shall be jointly and severally liable with Assignor, and with any future assignee of Licensee, for payment of the forgoing amount (and any applicable sales tax) to Licensor.
-Licensee agrees to indemnify and hold Licensor harmless from and loss, cost or expense associated with a failure to comply with the requirements of the Administrative Code.
+Licensee agrees to indemnify and hold Licensor harmless from and loss, cost, or expense associated with a failure to comply with the requirements of the Administrative Code.